 The test is performed on BIs subjected to different types of sterilization such as ethylene oxide, steam, dry heat, vapor phase hydrogen peroxide and ozone, as well as other novel processes.
 Both traditional BIs and self-contained BIs may be tested.
 This test is typically performed during validation as well as during routine production as a lot release test.

 BI testing and sample requirements are outlined in numerous standards including USP <55>, the ANSI/AMMI/ISO 11138 series parts 1-4, ANSI/AAMI/ISO 14161, and ANSI/AAMI/ISO 11135.

-Nelson Labs offers BI testing 7 days a week, 365 days a year with no holiday or weekend fees.
+Nelson Labs offers BI testing 6 days a week.
 Samples are tested immediately upon arrival and the final reports are uploaded to our secure website the same day BIs are released from incubation by 10:30AM (MST) from Monday to Friday.

 - Salt Lake City, UT, USA

 - Itasca, IL, USA

 - Somercotes, England